TOP 12 3D Printed Implants in medical sector

 The first 3D printed rib implant with flexible polyamide

 In Bulgaria, Ivaylo Josifov arrived at the hospital with a tonsillitis and left with a new 3D printed rib.
 The doctors discovered a malformation in his ribs that pressed against his lungs, resulting in immediate surgery.
-The most relevant solution was to develop a new 3D printed rib, made jointly with the Polish 3D printer manufacturer, 3DGence.
-He helped Tokuda Hospital develop the world’s first flexible polyamide chest implant.
+The most relevant solution was to develop a new 3D printed rib, made by us.
+We helped Tokuda Hospital develop the world’s first flexible polyamide chest implant.
 This development saved the patient’s life and saved him from many future problems.

 Medicrea is a Lyon-based company specialising in implant design.
 Among its manufacturing processes, we find 3D printing.
 In 2014, Medicrea was the first French company to 3D print spine implant from PEEK, a thermoplastic renowned for its high strength and resistance.
 Since then, it has developed a range of 3D printed interbody cage implants from titanium.
 Called IB3D, it could well disrupt the spine market.